jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         teeth.</p>\n"
     - question: How do inlays, veneers and crowns differ?
-      answer: "<p>Inlays and veneers are partial coating restorations, that is, they only replace a part or portion of the tooth, while crowns restore or replace the entire visible part thereof.
+      answer: "<p>Inlays and veneers are partial coating restorations, that is, they only replace a part or portion of the tooth; while crowns restore or replace the entire visible part thereof.
 Veneers are indicated on the anterior teeth, the inlays and onlays on the posterior teeth and the crowns on any tooth of the oral cavity.</p>\n"